Brinnel/Jetson/README.md

     1.3 → Scale factor: Image is shrunk to detect faces of various sizes.
     5 → Minimum neighbors: Filters false detections by requiring a minimum number of nearby faces.

+minNeighbors controls how many overlapping rectangles are needed.

+1-2	Detects many faces, but with lots of false positives.
+3-4	Balanced detection, some false positives possible.
+5-6	Accurate detection, but may miss small faces.

 **Draw Rectangles Around Faces**
 ```sh